Exactly How Small Are The Smallest Toilets?

 When you just need an inch or two to save the day, you are lucky.
 That’s because you can opt for the round front bowl toilet, which typically is about 2 inches shorter than the elongated model.
 Ask TOTO.

 But if you need a little more, say 3 to 4 inches, there’s still hope without bleeding your wallet too much.
-And anything more than that, you got to make sure you have enough in the bank.
+And anything more than that, you’ve got to make sure you have enough in the bank for possibly a remodel.

 In this section you will see the various short length toilet models from TOTO, American Standard and KOHLER.